Alabama

 |

-Absentee ballot return envelopes are printed with an oath that must be signed by the voter.
+Absentee ballot return envelopes are printed with an oath that must be signed by the voter under penalty of perjury.
 If a ballot is returned without a signature on the oath or if the envelope is open or appears to have been tampered with, it is not counted.

 |